Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Signs of immunity;

-Essential signs of the transport of substances in the body.
+Significant signs of transport of substances in the body.

 Respiratory organs, their structure and functions;

-Hygiene measures and preventive measures for disruption of the digestive system.
+Hygiene measures and measures to prevent disruption of the digestive system.

 Features of plastic and energy metabolism in the human body;